 key plate it was stained with a walnut stain

 First I sketch with pencil a Fleur De Li, then went

 over the outline with a fine sharpie marker.

 It was then filled in with fat chisel tip marker.

 The finer sharpie marker didn't seem to come off during the antiquing part.

 stayed and the filled in part lifted just right.

 The top was finished in the walnut stain also and hand rubbed with wax.

-4 the love of WOOD is all about my adventures in repurposing vintage furniture.
-I live on the west coast of Canada in the greater Vancouver area.
-I hope to inspire you to try your hand at up cycling and provide a unique perspective when looking at unwanted items.
+4 the love of WOOD is all about my adventures in re-purposing vintage furniture.
+I live on the west coast of Canada and enjoy my country view.
+I hope to inspire you to try your hand at up-cycling and provide you with a new perspective when looking at unwanted items.